ErickLuizA/kotlin-marvelous-heroes/README.md

 ## :clipboard: Description

-MarvelousHeroes is a app built with Kotlin using the Marvel Api based on the [dev challenge](https://www.devchallenge.com.br/challenges/5edabfda693fca2236c83cc7/details)
+kotlin-marvelous-heroes is a app built with Kotlin using the Marvel Api based on the [dev challenge](https://www.devchallenge.com.br/challenges/5edabfda693fca2236c83cc7/details)

 ## :building_construction: Technologies